 11 Signs Your Worsening Eyesight Is A Serious Issue, According To Experts

-Not only is worsening eyesight a signal that something is wrong with your peepers, but it's often a sign of an underlying health condition — and usually one that needs to be treated ASAP.
-If your eyes are bothering you, or you notice any changes, definitely make an appointment with your eye doctor to figure out what's up.
+Not only is worsening eyesight a signal that something might be wrong with your peepers, but it can also be a sign of an underlying health condition.
+So if your eyes are bothering you, or you notice any changes, definitely make an appointment with your eye doctor to figure out what's up.

 If you notice a gray shadow in your eye, don't wait around for it to go away.
 As health writer Katherine Lee said on EverydayHealth.com, "... a gray curtain moving across your field of vision could be [a sign] of a detachment of the retina — the nerve layer in the back of the eye that sends images to the brain."
 If not treated quickly it can lead to blindness, so get thyself to a doctor ASAP.